 When trucks reached the scene, black smoke hung over the building, so thick that they had to form a human chain in order to navigate.
 Firemen groped, clawed and cut their way to the blaze, which had erupted in the Air Force statistical services offices between rings C and D and corridors 1 and 10.

 Earl Lloyd was a rising basketball star at West Virginia State College, but little did he know how soon he would become an important part of sports history.
 Toward the end of Lloyd’s senior season he was heading to class with a classmate and she told him she heard his name on the radio that day.
-Unaware of what she was referring to, Lloyd simply asked what she heard.
-She told him some team in Washington called the Washington Capitols had drafted him.
+The Washington Capitols had drafted him.
+It would be a history-making homecoming.

 J.D.
 Salinger, one of the most important American writers of the 20th century, was deeply influenced by Indian philosophy and religion.
 But that spiritual quest, curiously, led him to not to Varanasi or some other city in India, but to Washington, D.C.